Svalorzen/AI-Toolbox/README.md

 - the [boost library](http://www.boost.org/) >= 1.53
 - the [Eigen 3.3 library](http://eigen.tuxfamily.org/index.php?title=Main_Page).

-In addition, C++11 support is required (note: **g++ 4.8 will not work as it has a bug which prevents it from successfully compiling the library, 4.9 will compile everything correctly**).
+In addition, full C++11 support is required (note: **g++ 4.8 will not work as it has a bug which prevents it from successfully compiling the library, 4.9 will compile everything but the examples, 5.0 works for all**).

 If you want to build the POMDP part of the library you will also need: